Boundedness of spectral multipliers on locally compact groups and applications

-Having this on mind the authors were motivated to extend the class of equations which can be studied in this way, and we managed to obtain the following refinement on the estimation of Lorentz norms of a general propagator: \begin{thm} Let $L$ be a closed (maybe unbounded) operator affiliated\footnote{See the preliminaries for the definition.} with a semifinite von Neuman algebra $M$.
-Let $\phi$ be a Borel measurable function on $[0,+\infty)$.
-Suppose also that $\psi$ is a monotonically decreasing continuous function on $[0,+\infty)$ such that $\psi(0)=1$, $\lim_{v\to+\infty}\psi(v)=0$ and $\phi(v)\leqslant \psi(v)$ for all $v\in[0,+\infty).$ Then for every $1\leqslant r<+\infty$ we have the inequality
+Having this in mind, the authors were motivated to extend the class of equations which can be studied in this way, and we managed to obtain the following estimation of the Lorentz norms of a general propagator: \begin{thm} Let $L$ be a closed (maybe unbounded) operator affiliated\footnote{See the preliminaries for the definition.} with a semifinite von Neuman algebra $M$.
+Let $\phi:[0,+\infty)\to\mathbb{C}$ be a Borel measurable function.
+Suppose also that $\psi$ is a monotonically decreasing continuous function on $[0,+\infty)$ such that $\psi(0)=1$, $\lim_{v\to+\infty}\psi(v)=0$ and $|\phi(v)|\leqslant \psi(v)$ for all $v\in[0,+\infty).$ Then for every $1\leqslant r<+\infty$ we have the inequality